nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in the CCA Manager.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### <span id='feature-clear'> Clearing all entries : `clear` </span>

-_Clears all entries from the address book._
+_Clears all entries from the CCA Manager._

 **Format**: `clear`